A robust optimization approach for dynamic traffic signal control with emission considerations

-Notice that the region formed by the lower and upper envelops does not contain all sample points.
+Notice that the region formed by the lower and upper envelops does not contain all the points shown in the figure.
 However, the majority (96.06\%) of these points fall within this region, and we treat the rest as outliers.
-The reason is that these outliers, which make up just 3.94\% of the total estimates, are sparsely distributed outside (and consistently above) the uncertainty region.
-Including these values within our uncertainty set would make our estimation too conservative by considering the (very small) chance that these emission rates occur.
+The reason for ignoring these outliers is that they only make up 3.94\% of the total dataset, and are sparsely distributed outside (and consistently above) the uncertainty region.
+Including these points in the uncertainty set would make our estimation too conservative by considering the (very small) chance that these emission rates occur.

-The uncertainty set for the robust optimization, according to \eqref{lubounds}, is therefore constructed as follows.
+The uncertainty set for the robust optimization, according to \eqref{affuncset}, is therefore constructed as follows.

-for all link $I_i\in\mathbb{I}$ in the network.
-By virtue of Corollary \ref{coraffine}, the above semi-infinite constraint set transforms to a finite set of linear constraints, which are part of a mixed integer linear program.
+for all link $I_i\in\mathbb{I}$ in the network, where $M$ is the number of time intervals in this problem.
+Notice that the same uncertainty set \eqref{numuncs} is used for all the links in the network because they have identical parameters; if not, the uncertainty sets needs to be calibrated separately.